 Table of Contents

 The green tree monitor (Viranus prasinus) can be found in tropical forest areas of Papua New Guinea, Indonesia and even parts of Australia.
-This reptile is popular because of the classic monitor appearance it has, in addition to the bright emerald color of its body.
+This intelligent reptile is popular because of the classic monitor appearance it has, in addition to the bright emerald color of its body.

 It’s an excellent choice for reptile caretakers with intermediate to advanced experience in reptile husbandry.
 Even though it is not really known for aggressive behavior, it is still a lizard that needs to be handled with caution.